andrew-johnson-4/AI4P/README.md

 > If a lemma is true, then the lemma is free.

+### Complex Conjugates

+Conjugates can potentially reference multiple nodes, so the path weight is the minimum weight from any node across all colors: `P<a,b> = min(a + d1,  b + d2)`.

+### Weights and Biases

+In practice weights may be naturally non-linear, which is fine.
+Learning optimal path weights may be complex.

+### Performance

+Once LSTS is sophisticated enough to integrate this method we should have some hard numbers for performance.
+Until then this is just an unproven idea.

 ### Other domains

 This 12 color layout works well for LSTS, but maybe isn't the best for all domains.